 Matilda was one of Roald Dahl’s later books, coming out in 1988.
 It’s one of the most beloved children’s books worldwide, with sales reaching 17 million around the globe in 2018.
 Time magazine included Matilda in its list of the 100 Best Young-Adult Books of All Time, saying it ‘may be Roald Dahl’s most compelling read for young people’.

-The book has inspired children all over the world to read more, and the musical from Tim Minchin and the Royal Shakespeare Company has been delighting children and adults on the West End since 2011.
+The book has inspired children all over the world to read more, and the musical from Tim Minchin and the Royal Shakespeare Company has been delighting children and adults at the Cambridge Theatre since 2011.

 Les Misérables